hax/Resume/README.md

-HTML resume framework
+HTML Resume Framework
 ---------------------

 **About this repo**

 + A simple HTML resume framework, well displayed on Smart Phones and PC under various resolutions.
 Optimized for printers.
-Fork is welcome.

 **Read the blog post**